 This recipe starts with my basic chocolate macaron recipe.
-Make sure you use a good quality cocoa powder; you can use either natural or dutch process, just PLEASE make sure it’s the good stuff.
+Make sure you use a good quality cocoa powder; you can use either natural or Dutch-processed, just PLEASE make sure it's the good stuff.
 The better the quality, the more rich the chocolate flavor will be!
 I like to use Valrhona or King Arthur Flour brand.

 Sandwiched between the chocolate macaron shells?
 Peanut butter frosting, of course.
 Creamy, nutty, luxurious peanut butter goodness.
 And then they're topped off with a drizzle of chocolate and crushed pretzels for good measure.
 The entire macaron, the delicate pretzel-covered chocolate shells and creamy peanut butter filling, will just melt in your mouth.

 Tips to Make the Perfect Chocolate Peanut Butter Pretzel Macarons:

 - An extensive list of macaron tips can be found at the bottom of my Ultimate French Macaron Guide.
 (Click 'jump to recipe' and scroll up)

 - Double up on sheet pans when baking.
 Preheat an empty sheet pan in the oven; once your macarons are ready to bake, place the pan with the rested macaron shells on top of the preheated pan in the oven.
 This helps keep the distribution of heat even and can help prevent hollow shells.

 - Use a commercial brand peanut butter such as Skippy or Jif in the frosting.
 Avoid natural, oily, or homemade peanut butters as the consistency will cause this frosting to separate and curdle.

 I hope you enjoy these chocolate peanut butter pretzel macarons just as much as I do.
 Which is, like, A LOT.